Minority Ownership Interest Values in Business Valuations

 Minority interest valuation depends on liquidity and ease of transfer, which marketability captures.
 Due to reduced liquidity, privately held shares often sell at a lower rate than their publicly traded counterparts, leading to discounts in marketability.
 When evaluating the value of minority shareholder stakes, it’s common practice to incorporate a Discount for Lack of Control (DLOC), acknowledging both diminished control over company operations and challenges with selling these shares.

 When appraising minority shareholders’ holdings, factors like prevailing market trends, stipulations within shareholder agreements, and allocated voting rights become pivotal.
-The existence of constraints on share transactions or limitations about voting can profoundly affect value since they constrain the ability of minority shareholders not only regarding their influence on corporate decisions but also relative to liquidating their stake.
+Share transaction and voting constraints limit minority shareholders’ influence and ability to liquidate, significantly impacting their value.

 Shareholder Agreements and Rights